gem/oq-engine/doc/engine/What's-new.md

   the expected value.

 2. Valid loss categories are `structural`, `nonstructural`, `contents`, `business_interruption` and `fatalities`.
 There is now a strict check on the categories, both in the risk model files and in the exposure file.
-The check is disable for NRML 0.4 files, so we are fully backward-compatible.
+The check is disabled for NRML 0.4 files, so we are fully backward-compatible.

+5. If an user set the parameter `insured_losses=True` but the exposure does not have the attributes `deductible` and `insuredLimit`, a clear error is raised early.

-1. In very rare circumstances the region constraint was not honored, i.e.  assets very close to the border of region, but still outside, well taken in consideration by the risk calculators.
+1. In very rare circumstances the region constraint was not honored, i.e.  assets very close to the border of region, but still outside, were taken in consideration by the risk calculators.
 This has been fixed.

 2. The engine had a self-termination feature: if the controller node